-8.3.1 Recommendation ITU-T G.652 "Characteristics of a single-mode optical fibre and cable"
+8.3.1 Recommendation ITU-T G.652 Characteristics of a single-mode optical fibre and cable

-This was the first ITU-T Recommendation for single-mode fibre and cable which, for this reason, the ITU-T G.652 fibres are often called "standard single-mode fibres".
-These fibres were the first to be widely deployed in the public network and they represent a majority of fibres that have been installed.
-The agreements that led to the first publication of Supplement 41 to ITU-T G-series formed a key foundation to the modern optical networks that are the basis of all modern telecommunications.
+This was the first ITU-T Recommendation for single-mode fibre and cable and for this reason, the ITU-T G.652 fibres are often called "standard single-mode fibres".
+These fibres were the first to be widely deployed in the public network and they represent the majority of fibres that have been installed.

-Supplement 41 to ITU-T G-series describes the geometrical, mechanical and transmission attributes of a single-mode optical fibre and cable which has zero-dispersion wavelength around 1310 nm.
-This fibre was originally optimized for use in the 1310 nm wavelength region, but can also be used in the 1550 nm region.
-This is the latest version of an ITU-T Recommendation that was first created in 1984.
-These revisions have been intended to maintain the continuing commercial success of this fibre in the evolving world of high-performance optical transmission systems.
+Recommendation ITU-T G.652 describes the geometrical, optical, transmission and mechanical attributes of a single-mode optical fibre and cable which has zero-dispersion wavelength around 1 310 nm.
+This fibre was originally optimized for use in the 1 310 nm wavelength region, but can also be used in the 1 550 nm region.
+The November 2016 edition is the latest version of an ITU-T Recommendation that was first created in 1984.
+The revisions have been intended to maintain the continuing commercial success of this fibre in the evolving world of high-performance optical transmission systems.

-Over the years, parameters have been added to Recommendation ITU-T G.652 and the requirements have been made more stringent to meet the changes in market and technological demands, and in manufacturing capability.
-An example is the addition of a requirement for attenuation at 1550 nm in 1988.
+Over the years, parameters have been added to Recommendation ITU-T G.652 and the requirements have been made more stringent to meet the changes in market and technological demands and in manufacturing capability.
+An example is the addition of a requirement for attenuation at 1 550 nm in 1988.
 In that year, the chromatic dispersion parameters and requirements were also defined.

-Some other examples include the addition of low water peak fibres (LWP) with negligible sensitivity to hydrogen exposure and the addition of requirements for PMD.
+Other examples of the evolution include the addition of low water peak (LWP) fibres with negligible sensitivity to hydrogen exposure and the addition of requirements for PMD.
 However at the advent of these new capabilities and perceived needs, there was a consensus that some applications would need these attributes for advanced technologies, bit rates and transmission distances, but there were also applications that would not need these capabilities so that some options had to be maintained.

 For this reason, it was agreed to create different categories of ITU-T G.652.
-At the present time there are four categories, A, B, C and D, that are distinguished on the $PMD_Q$ link design value specification and whether the fibre is LWP or not, i.e., water peak is specified (LWP) or it is not specified (WPNS), as shown in the following table.
+In the 2009 editon of Recommendation ITU-T G.652 there were four categories, A, B, C and D, that are distinguished on the $PMD_Q$ link design value specification and whether the fibre is LWP or not, i.e., water peak is specified (LWP) or it is not specified (WPNS), as shown in the following table.